Al-Marrakushi (crater)

 Al-Marrakushi is a small, relatively isolated lunar impact crater in the eastern Mare Fecunditatis.
 It is a circular, symmetrical formation, with inner walls that slope down to the midpoint.
 To the northeast is the prominent crater Langrenus.
 The mare near Al-Marrakushi is marked by ray material from its larger neighbor.

 This crater was identified as Langrenus D until it was given a name by the IAU in 1976.
-It was named after Ibn al-Banna al-Marrakushi (c.
-1256 – c.
-1321).
+It was named after Abu Ali al-Hasan al-Marrakushi (fl.
+2nd half of 13th century).